YOUR CLINICAL PILATES CARE TEAM

 Where do I start?

 If you want one-on-one support, are pregnant, or want to start our class program then you should start with an individual session with one of our Clinical Pilates care team.
 They will support you and help you perform targeted exercises for your strength and recovery.
 Individual sessions with the therapists start from 30 minutes.
 We can accommodate longer appointments, up to an hour, if you have complex needs or would like a longer session.
 Please mention this at the time of booking.
 If you are pregnant and wishing to discuss Pilates, we recommend you begin by seeing Julie, who is our senior women’s health physiotherapist.

 Small group classes

-We also run small group classes (max of 4 participants) in Mat Pilates for 50 minutes.
-These classes are floor based.
+We also run small group classes (max of 5 participants) in Clinical Pilates for 50 minutes.
+These classes are floor and reformer based.
 We use a variety of small equipment such as hoops, resistance bands and balls.
 These classes are suitable for all levels and the exercises are targeted to your specific requirements.
-An individual session with the Pilates care team, either physiotherapy or exercise physiology, is necessary prior to attending because these classes are targeted to your specific requirements.
+An individual session with the Pilates care team is necessary prior to attending because these classes are targeted to your specific requirements.
 This way we can establish your limitations and goals with your specific condition in mind.
 The only physical requirement is that you need to be able to get down and up from the ground.

 Bookings are essential because numbers are strictly limited.
 See our timetable for specific class times.
 News about timetable changes, or new classes will be available in our newsletter or on Facebook.
 So make sure you sign up or like our page!

-Rebates may be available from your Private Health provider for Clinical Pilates sessions, depending on your level of cover and whether you are covered for exercise physiology services.
+Rebates may be available from your Private Health provider for Clinical Pilates sessions, depending on your level of cover and whether you are covered for physiotherapy services.
 HICAPS is available in the clinic, so you need only pay the gap for treatment.